chrisfid/django-crm/README.md

 # django-crm
-This Django project has been built line-by-line using this tutorial:
+This Django & Tailwind CSS project has been built line-by-line using this tutorial:
 https://www.youtube.com/watch?v=fOukA4Qh9QA&t=22494s&ab_channel=JustDjango

 It's a fully functional CRM written from scratch up to a working deployed version.